RULES AND REGULATIONS – Updated 1/16/2019

 AWARDS – The award of certificates and trophies will be governed by the tackle on which the fish is taken.

 Due to adoption of the metric system the following metric classes together with U.S. Customary Equivalent are provided.

 Metric U.S.Customary Equivalent

-1. All fish entered in competition for buttons, trophies, and awards may be weighed at MBMC or any weigh station listed below.
-(Exception to this is First, Last and MBMC No. 1 Marlin Flag fish which MUST be weighed at MBMC weigh station).
+1. All fish entered in competition for trophies and awards may be weighed at MBMC or any weigh station listed below, with the exception that any MBMC No. 1 Flag fish or Last Marlin being weighed MUST be weighed at the MBMC weigh station.

 MBMC Weigh Station – Dana Landing Fuel Dock, Mission Bay